Skip to main content

 Backups

-You can restore your project to an automatically saved backup from the Backups page in Project Settings.
-Restore from a backup
+You can restore your project to an automatically saved backup from the Backups page in your Project Settings as well as using Bolt’s Version History feature.

 1. Click the gear icon in the top center of your screen, then click All project settings.